-- Principal/Chairperson/Board will be notified. - The Principal/Board will examine the issues. - The Principal/Board may consider sanctions including immediate suspension pending discussion with the parents/guardians.
+In the event of gross misbehaviour by a pupil the Principal/Chairperson/Board will be notified.
+The Principal/Board will examine the issues.
+The Principal/Board may consider sanctions including immediate suspension pending discussion with the parents/guardians (see below).